photoprism/photoprism/docker/examples/cloud/digitalocean/README.md

 ```

 Note the first request may still fail while Traefik gets and installs the new certificate.
 Try again after 30 seconds.

-## Software Included

-- PhotoPrism latest, AGPL 3
-- Docker CE 20.10, Apache 2
-- Traefik 2.4, MIT
-- MariaDB 10.5, GPL 2
-- Ofelia 0.3.4, MIT
-- Watchtower 1.3, Apache 2

-## Description

-PhotoPrism® is a privately hosted app for browsing, organizing, and sharing your photo collection.
-It makes use of the latest technologies to tag and find pictures automatically without getting in your way.
-Say goodbye to solutions that force you to upload your visual memories to the cloud!